omni-network/omni/docs/site/docs/protocol/xmessages/xmsg.md

 ### 1. User Call

-1. A user calls an xapp smart contract function on a rollup VM.
+- A user calls an xdapp smart contract function on a rollup VM.

 ### 2. Smart Contract Logic

-2. The smart contract converts the user’s logic into an `xcall` that is made on the rollup VM’s Portal contract. `xcall` are defined in Solidity as below (read more in the [develop section](../../develop/introduction.md)):
+- The smart contract converts the user’s logic into an `xcall` that is made on the rollup VM’s Portal contract.
+An `xcall` is defined in Solidity below (read more in the [develop section](../../develop/introduction.md)):

     ```solidity
     omni.xcall(